zipurman/oVIRT_Simple_Backup/README.md

  - dialog

 oVirt Engine (if using cron to restart Backup_VM_Appliance)
- - ecpect
+ - expect
- - If using cron, place scripts in /root/ or adjust scripts as required
+ - If using cron, place scripts in /root/ and adjust scripts as required with user/pass server info

 #### Install